WallStreetMojo

 Beta Formula Calculation

-Beta is a measure of the volatility of the stock as compared to the overall stock market.
+Beta is a measure of the stock's volatility compared to the overall stock market.
 We can calculate beta using three formulas –

 1. Covariance/Variance Method